 What is insolvency?

-A company is deemed to be insolvent if it cannot pay its debts as and when they are due.
+A company is deemed to be insolvent if it cannot pay its debts when they are due.

 Under s588G Corporations Act 2001, directors must not trade if their company is insolvent or if by incurring debt the company will become insolvent.
 It is a director’s duty to prevent insolvent trading.